amponsahh/complicatedMedium/README.md

 # complicatedMedium
-A 24hr clock face that displays time/day/date in conjunction with user biometrics to facilitate a streamlined at-a-glance look
+A simple 24hr clock face that displays time/day/date in conjunction with user biometrics to facilitate a streamlined at-a-glance look

 _**complicatedMedium is optimized for Fitbit SDK Verion 4.2 with build target for the Fitbit Ionic only**_